Editor's note: The following is the transcript of a live interview with Chris Coryell. You can read the interview below or listen to the podcast.

 Megan Ellsworth: Wow.

-Chris Coryell: The minute he said that my idol growing up, the minute he said that, it literally made me realize my three sons are so much more valuable than my dream of being on the stage mm-hmm <affirmative>.
-In Nashville.
+Chris Coryell: The minute he said that my idol growing up, the minute he said that, it literally made me realize my three sons are so much more valuable than my dream of being on the stage in Nashville.

 Megan Ellsworth: Wow.

-Megan Ellsworth: That is a huge lesson.
-And especially coming from Garth Brooks.
+Megan Ellsworth: That is a huge lesson and especially coming from Garth Brooks, of course you're going to pay attention to that.

 Chris Coryell: Yeah.